Dakar Rally: Quads

 Prior to 2009, Quads were a subdivision of the motorbike category, but they were granted their own separate classification in 2009 and are designated Group 3 in the current regulations.
-They are divided into two subgroups - Group 3.1, which features two-wheel drive quads with a single cylinder engine with a maximum displacement of 750cc, and Group 3.2, which permits four-wheel drive quads with a maximum engine displacement of 900cc, in either single or twin cylinder layout.
+They are divided into two subgroups – Group 3.1, which features two-wheel drive quads with a single cylinder engine with a maximum displacement of 750cc, and Group 3.2, which permits four-wheel drive quads with a maximum engine displacement of 900cc, in either single or twin cylinder layout.

-Yamaha are unbeaten in the Quad category since 2009, with their main current opposition coming courtesy of Honda and Can-Am.
+Yamaha went unbeaten in the Quad category as an official class, with their main opposition coming courtesy of Honda and Can-Am.

+Quads were dropped from the Dakar in 2025 due to declining manufacturer support.

 Cars

 The car class is made up of vehicles weighing less than 3500 kg, which are subdivided into several categories.
-The T1 Group is made up of "Improved Cross-Country Vehicles", subdivided according to engine type (petrol or diesel) and drive type (two-wheel or four-wheel drive).
-The T2 Group is made up of "Cross-Country Series Production Vehicles", which are subdivided into petrol and diesel categories, while the T3 Group is for "Light Vehicles".
-There is also an "Open" category catering for vehicles conforming to SCORE regulations.
+T1 is made up of "Improved Cross-Country Vehicles", subdivided according to engine type (petrol or diesel) and drive type (two-wheel or four-wheel drive), while T2 is made up of "Cross-Country Series Production Vehicles", which are subdivided into petrol and diesel categories.
+There is also an "Open" category catering for vehicles conforming to SCORE International regulations.

 Mini have been the most successful marque in the car category in recent years, thanks to the efforts of the non-factory X-raid team, with limited involvement currently coming from Toyota, Ford and Haval.
 Several constructors also produce bespoke buggies for the event, most notably SMG and Damen Jefferies.

 Mitsubishi is historically the most successful manufacturer in the car class, with Volkswagen, Citroën, Peugeot and Porsche having all tasted success in the past with factory teams.
 Jean-Louis Schlesser has also won the event twice with his Renault-supported buggies.
 Factory teams from Nissan and SEAT have also won stages, as has BMW, courtesy of the X-raid team.

 Trucks

-The Truck class (Group T4), first run as a separate category in 1980, is made up of vehicles weighing more than 3500 kg.
-Trucks participating in the competition are subdivided into "Series Production" trucks (T4.1) and "Modified" trucks (T4.2), whilst Group T4.3 (formerly known as T5) trucks are rally support trucks - meaning they travel from bivouac to bivouac to support the competition vehicles.
+The Truck class, first run as a separate category in 1980, is made up of vehicles weighing more than 3500 kg.
+Trucks participating in the competition are subdivided into "Series Production" trucks (T4.1) and "Modified" trucks (T4.2), whilst Group T4.3 (formerly known as T5) trucks are rally support trucks – meaning they travel from bivouac to bivouac to support the competition vehicles.
 These were introduced to the rally in 1998.
 The truck event was not run in 1989 after it was decided the vehicles, by this stage with twin engines generating in excess of 1000 horsepower, were too dangerous following the death of a DAF crew member in an accident during the 1988 rally.

 Kamaz has dominated the truck category since the turn of the century, although it has come under increasing pressure from rivals such as Iveco, MAN, Renault, and Tatra, which enjoyed much success in the 1990s.
 Hino, DAF, Perlini, and Mercedes-Benz have also been among the winners in the past.
-In the 21st century Kamaz almost always won the truck class, winning fourteen out of eighteen times.